-AWOV::~AWOV() {}
+AWOV::~AWOV() {} // REMIND: you HAVE to define the // pure virtual destructor !

 Class adapter

 Virtual methods, private inheritance, abstract classes and multiple inheritance, all put together

 Use of multiple inheritance

 - In the following example is shown an interesting use of multiple inheritance, along with abstract class, virtual methods and private inheritance. - A class (Adapter) adapts the interface of another class (Adaptee) to a client, using the expected interface described in an abstract class (Target) - This is the "Class Adapter" pattern: lets classes work together that couldn't otherwise because of compatible interfaces required method